 What type of yarn should I use?

 My favourite part of punch needle is getting to experiment with so many beautiful shades and textures of yarn.
 If you’re new to working with yarn, know that yarn is generally categorized by weight ranging from size 1 (super fine) to size 6 (super bulky).
-When using a #10 regular Oxford punch needle, choose yarn that is a size 5 (bulky) weight.
+When using a #10 Regular punch needle, choose yarn that is a size 5 (bulky) weight.
 When using a #14 Mini punch needle, choose size 4 (worsted) weight or tapestry yarn.

 A 100 g ball of bulky weight yarn will cover about an 8" x 8" section depending on how close together your stitches are and the type of yarn you use.
 Other material can also be used in needle punching, including fabric strips cut into ¼” wide strips when using a #10 Regular punch needle.

 Can I use any type of fabric to punch needle on?

 The short answer?
 No. In order to create the right tension required for your punch needle stitches, you do need to use a specific type of fabric.

 The most common and affordable material to punch on is monk’s cloth, a 100% cotton even-weave fabric.
 When shopping for monk’s cloth, look for fabric that has 12 to 14 holes per inch.
 Traditional or primitive linen, bleached linen and rug warp are other great options for punch needle projects.
 Cross stitch fabric or Aida cloth will not work as it doesn't maintain the tension needed for punch needle.

 What type of frame should I use?